olarina/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-So, there are now such a morning peak on weekends as on weekdays, but all weekend day is a little bit more active.
+So, there is now such a morning peak on weekends as on weekdays, but all weekend day is a little bit more active.